nate-droid/qflow/README.md

 - Explore the `examples/` folders in `qsim/` and `qflowc/` for sample circuits and workflows.
 - See individual component READMEs for more details.
-- The code is intended to be self-explanatory and modular—feel free to dive in.